Translate this page

 Contraception options

 Within just 2 weeks of your treatment, your body can release an egg; so it’s possible to fall pregnant again before your next period.
 This is why we strongly suggest starting contraception as soon as possible if you don’t want to become pregnant.
-Please take the time to look at our contraception brochure.
-Ask your doctor for fact sheets on any of the contraceptive methods you are interested in.

 You can take an online contraception quiz at contraception.org.au